 We are subject to the clawback provisions of Section 304 of the Sarbanes-Oxley Act and Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act and any rules or regulations promulgated thereunder (collectively, "SOX 304").
-In addition, our 2018 Plan contains a "clawback" provision whereby, to the extent required by applicable law (including, without limitation, SOX 304) and/or the rules and regulations of Nasdaq or any other securities exchange or inter-dealer quotation service on which our common stock is listed or quoted, awards issued under the 2018 Plan shall be subject (including on a retroactive basis) to clawback, forfeiture or similar requirements, in the event our Company's historical financial results are subsequently revised or restated.
+In addition, our 2018 Equity Incentive Plan contains a "clawback" provision whereby, to the extent required by applicable law (including, without limitation, SOX 304) and/or the rules and regulations of Nasdaq or any other securities exchange or inter-dealer quotation service on which our common stock is listed or quoted, awards issued under the 2018 Equity Incentive Plan shall be subject (including on a retroactive basis) to clawback, forfeiture or similar requirements, in the event our Company's historical financial results are subsequently revised or restated.
+When applicable, we will comply with the Nasdaq listing standards regarding the implementation of Exchange Act Rule 10D-1, which requires public companies to implement "clawback" policies providing for the recovery of incentive-based compensation in the event of a required accounting restatement.